5l1v3r1/Viper-CMD/README.md

 Viper CMD 0.0.8
 =====
+Full functionallity with Python 2.7 so-so with Python 3.
 ##To-do:
 + Add list of bugs to fix and features to add for version 1.00.
++ Convert more functions to Python 3 for efficiency.

 Viper CMD 0.0.5
 =====